-The Youth Development team at Audubon Aquarium of the Americas is seeking candidates interested in working with teen volunteers for the Youth Development Internship for Summer 2018.
+The Youth Development team at Audubon Aquarium of the Americas is seeking candidates interested in working with teen volunteers for the Youth Development Internship.

-Each summer Audubon’s Volunteer Department selects 15 teens (ages 12-14) for the AquaKids program.
-Students attend four weeks of training focusing on life sciences, animal information, conservation issues, presentation skills, and volunteer policies through hands-on activities and field trips.
-Interns will assist with training while learning basic interpretation techniques, curriculum development, and youth training protocols.
+Each summer the Volunteer staff selects 15 teens (ages 12-14) for the AquaKids program, and 10 teens (ages 14-18) for the Eco Ambassador program.
+Students attend summer training and volunteer weekly September through May.
+Both youth volunteer programs focus on life sciences, animal information, conservation issues, presentation skills, and volunteer policies through hands-on activities and field trips.
+Interns will assist with training and continuing education while learning basic interpretation techniques, curriculum development, and youth training protocols.
 20-35 hours per week, minimum 200 hours.
-Youth training dates are July 2 - July 27 and Internship would begin the last week of June.
-Internship is unpaid and no housing is provided.
+Internship is unpaid.

 - Basic understanding of Biology and Animal Sciences

 - Interested in pursuing a career in education, interpretation or youth development